The John A. Roebling Bridge is a historic wire suspension bridge across the Ohio River between Covington, Kentucky, and Cincinnati, Ohio.

 History

-The Roebling Suspension Bridge was first proposed in an 1849 charter issued by the state of Ohio as a connection between Cincinnati, then one of the largest cities in the United States, and northern Kentucky, a collective of burgeoning cities.
-1 The proposed Cincinnati-Covington Bridge was required to have no piers in the river, a total main span length of 1,400 feet, and a deck clearance of 112 feet.
-John A. Roebling proposed a suspension bridge that would rival that of the Wheeling Suspension Bridge.
+The Roebling Suspension Bridge was initially proposed in 1849 by the state of Ohio as a means of connecting Cincinnati, one of the largest cities in the United States at the time, with the developing cities of northern Kentucky.
+1 The bridge, known as the Cincinnati-Covington Bridge, had certain requirements: it needed to span the river without any piers, have a main span length of 1,400 feet, and provide a deck clearance of 112 feet.
+John A. Roebling, aiming to create a suspension bridge that would rival the impressive Wheeling Suspension Bridge, put forward his proposal.

-Construction on the suspension bridge did not begin until the fall of 1856.
-2 By that point, the length of the span was reduced to 1,000 feet and the deck clearance was lowered to 100 feet.
-1 It took a decade to complete the bridge due to periodic interruptions from the Civil War and financial difficulties.
-In addition, a pier near the Ohio shore posed problems that required months to repair.
+The construction of the suspension bridge did not start until the fall of 1856.
+2 By that time, the span length had been reduced to 1,000 feet, and the deck clearance was lowered to 100 feet.
+1 The construction took ten years to complete due to interruptions caused by the Civil War and financial difficulties.
+Furthermore, a pier near the Ohio shore caused problems that took months to repair.
 20

-The new Covington-Cincinnati Bridge opened to pedestrians on December 1, 1866.
-1 2 The 1,057-foot crossing was the longest in the world.
-It also boasted 281-foot side spans, a 341-foot approach ramp in Cincinnati, a 292-foot approach ramp in Covington, and massive masonry towers of 75 feet in height.
-The tan-painted bridge opened to all other traffic in January with a toll.
+On December 1, 1866, the new Covington-Cincinnati Bridge opened to pedestrians.
+1 2 This crossing spanned 1,057 feet, making it the longest bridge in the world at the time.
+It featured 281-foot side spans, a 341-foot approach ramp in Cincinnati, a 292-foot approach ramp in Covington, and towering masonry towers measuring 75 feet in height.
+The bridge, painted tan, opened to all other traffic in January and required a toll.

-The design of the Covington-Cincinnati Bridge was used as a model for Roebling’s next project: the Brooklyn Bridge in New York City.
+The design of the Covington-Cincinnati Bridge served as a model for Roebling’s next project: the Brooklyn Bridge in New York City.

-In 1896, the bridge was painted a light blue color.
-10 It was substantially rebuilt in 1899 over concerns with the deck truss and the usage of inferior iron and oak deck plankings.
-The cheaper goods were used as a result of inflation after the Civil War that would have otherwise made the construction project infeasible.
-3 The project was undertaken under the direction of Wilhelm Hildenbrand.
+In 1896, the bridge was painted light blue.
+10 However, in 1899, it underwent substantial rebuilding due to concerns about the deck truss and the use of inferior iron and oak deck planks.
+The decision to use cheaper materials was driven by inflation after the Civil War, which made the original construction plans economically unfeasible.
+3 Wilhelm Hildenbrand supervised the project.

-In 1963, the toll booths were removed in conjunction with the opening of the Interstate 71 and Interstate 75 Brent Spence Bridge.
-10 The Covington-Cincinnati Bridge was closed for extensive repairs in 1969 and was repainted in a light blue color in 1978.
+In 1963, the toll booths were removed when the Brent Spence Bridge opened for Interstate 71 and Interstate 75.
+10 The Covington-Cincinnati Bridge underwent extensive repairs in 1969 and was repainted light blue in 1978.
 4

 Preservation

-In the early 1980s, the Covington-Cincinnati Suspension Bridge Committee was formed to preserve and enhance the crossing through private financing.
-6 The group funded its first project in 1984 and installed “necklace” lighting to accentuate the cables at the cost of $220,000, restored the bridge’s spires, and painted them with gold leaves at the cost of $60,000, which the state of Kentucky later absorbed.
-Additionally, the Covington-Cincinnati Bridge was renamed after Roebling, the original designer of the span.
+In the early 1980s, the Covington-Cincinnati Suspension Bridge Committee was established to preserve and improve the crossing using private funding.
+6 In 1984, they initiated their first project by installing “necklace” lighting to highlight the cables, costing $220,000.
+They also restored and painted the bridge’s spires with gold leaves, which, later, the state of Kentucky covered.
+Furthermore, the Covington-Cincinnati Bridge was renamed the Roebling Bridge after its original designer, Roebling.
 1

-In 1996, the Kentucky Transportation Cabinet (KYTC) completed $10 million worth of repairs to the Roebling Bridge in an effort to extend the service life on the crossing.
-8 A $6 million contract was awarded in 1998 to paint the bridge, but the work was never performed because of construction relating to the Fort Washington Way project in downtown Cincinnati.
-4 The Covington City Commission adopted a resolution in 2001 to have the bridge painted “Kentucky Wildcat blue,” although others lobbied for a light brown or Spanish brown color.
-5 An unscientific survey of bridge walkers in 2002 found that verdigris, a shade of green that is tinted to blue, was favored, although it was discovered by KYTC that the sandstone-tan color was more historic.
+In 1996, the Kentucky Transportation Cabinet (KYTC) invested $10 million in repairs to extend the bridge’s service life.
+8 In 1998, a $6 million contract was awarded to paint the bridge, but it was postponed due to construction related to the Fort Washington Way project in downtown Cincinnati.
+4 In 2001, the Covington City Commission passed a resolution to paint the bridge in “Kentucky Wildcat blue,” although some advocated for a light brown or Spanish brown color.
+5 In 2002, an informal survey of bridge walkers favored verdigris, a greenish-blue shade, but KYTC determined that the historical sandstone-tan color was more appropriate.

-KYTC allocated $7 million towards the repainting of the Roebling Bridge in 2005 5 after it was announced that the color of the crossing would be repainted in verdigris.
-7 Unrelated, the highway agency commenced a $1.2 million project to repair the sidewalks and perform structural improvements to the bridge.
-The Roebling was closed for 5½ months beginning in November 2006 for more extensive structural and electrical work at the cost of $3.1 million, 11 which included replacing suspension rods, floor beams, asphalt sidewalks, and writing.
-9 A provision was made to repaint the bridge although this did not occur.
+In 2005, 5 KYTC allocated $7 million for repainting the Roebling Bridge after it was announced that the new color would be verdigris.
+7 Additionally, KYTC undertook a $1.2 million project unrelated to painting, focusing on repairing sidewalks and making structural improvements to the bridge.
+The bridge was then closed for 5½ months starting in November 2006 for extensive structural and electrical work, costing $3.1 million.
+11 This work included replacing suspension rods, floor beams, asphalt sidewalks, and wiring.
+9 Although repainting was planned, it did not happen at that time.

-The Roebling Bridge reopened to traffic in March 2007.
-12 Following the reopening, there was a push by the Covington City Council to ban buses operated by the Transit Authority of Northern Kentucky (TANK) from using the Roebling Bridge.
-13 The city had requested that the current weight limit of 22 tons be reduced due to damage the buses were causing to the 135-year-old crossing.
-KYTC, working with the University of Kentucky College of Engineering, performed a structural study of the bridge to determine an acceptable weight limit.
-14 TANK, in response, noted that 19 of the bus system’s 26 routes cross the Roebling to downtown Cincinnati and that using alternate routes would add at least $400,000 in costs to TANK’s operating cost every year.
-13 Nevertheless, KYTC reduced the Roebling’s weight limit to 11 tons on September 11, 2007.
+The Roebling Bridge reopened in March 2007.
+12 Afterward, the Covington City Council advocated for banning buses operated by the Transit Authority of Northern Kentucky (TANK) from using the bridge due to damage caused to the 135-year-old structure.
+13 KYTC, with the help of the University of Kentucky College of Engineering, conducted a study to determine a suitable weight limit for the bridge.
+14 TANK argued that 19 out of their 26 bus routes crossed the Roebling Bridge into downtown Cincinnati, and using alternate routes would add at least $400,000 in operating costs each year.
+13 Nevertheless, KYTC reduced the weight limit to 11 tons on September 11, 2007.
 15

-In April 2008, the Covington-Cincinnati Suspension Bridge Committee began fundraising efforts to install new electrical lines and multi-color LED light fixtures to replace an aging system at the cost of $450,000.
-17 18 The Committee soon backed down from using multi-color bulbs after meeting resistance from the Army Corps of Engineers, who stated that the multi-color lights would be a navigational hazard to freight traffic along the Ohio River that depended on red and green hues to navigate the waterway safely.
-19 It was proposed to instead using white-hued LED lights.
+In April 2008, the Covington-Cincinnati Suspension Bridge Committee began fundraising to replace the aging electrical lines and multi-color LED light fixtures at a cost of $450,000.
+17 18 However, they abandoned the idea of multi-color bulbs after objections from the Army Corps of Engineers, who deemed them a hazard for navigational purposes.
+19 Instead, white-hued LED lights were proposed.

-The aging light fixtures were turned off on April 1, 2009, in preparation for the Roebling Bridge to be painted, 18 and the crossing was closed to traffic between April and November 2010.
-21 The bridge was again closed between February 2021 and April 2022 for a $4.5 million restoration project which involved repairing or replacement of sandstone masonry on the north and south anchorages and towers, and minor work on the roadway deck and sidewalk.
+The old light fixtures were turned off on April 1, 2009, in preparation for the repainting of the Roebling Bridge.
+18 The bridge was closed to traffic between April and November 2010.
+21 Subsequently, the bridge underwent another closure between February 2021 and April 2022 for a restoration project costing $4.5 million.
+The restoration involved repairing or replacing the sandstone masonry on the north and south anchorages and towers, as well as performing minor work on the roadway deck and sidewalk.
 22

 Gallery